noman-land/relike-utils/README.md

     It will also start listening for [`LikeEvent`](https://github.com/noman-land/relike-utils/blob/master/contracts/ReLike.sol#L28)s.
 Every time someone likes or dislikes something on ReLike an event is fired.
 A callback can be provided to receive these events.
 Please see below.

-    It will also start listening for any time the user switches accounts.
+    It will also start listening for any time the user changes accounts.
 A callback can be provided to receive the address of the new account.
 Please see below

     The constructor can optionally be given a config object with one or more of the following

     ```js
     const reLikeUtils = new ReLikeUtils({
-      // This function will be called every time ReLike notices the primary account switching
+      // This function will be called every time ReLike notices the primary account changing
-      onAccountSwitch: function(newAccount) {},
+      onAccountChange: function(newAccount) {},

       // This function will be called every time ReLike gets an event notification of a new like
       // In the future this function will receive the rating and the address that liked it as well